react-designer/react-designer/README.md

 Apart from meta options, the vectors have `panels` static definition which contains the available panels of their.

-Here is default panels in Vector component:
+Here are default panels in Vector component:

     static panels = [
         SizePanel,